 Some great photos by a Great uncle

 My Great Uncle, Harry Braine, set up the Dublin Camera club in 1945.
 Apparently he spent some time in the Tower of London having been arrested as a spy for being found with photos that were used to plan attacks with the bouncing bomb, or something like that.
-I say apparently as male members of my family have been know to talk a lot of shit, not least of all the oul lad, also named Harry Braine.
-Although his shit-talking is more fondly remembered.
+I say apparently as I suspect my father, Harry Braine, added a pinch of salt to some of his stories.

 Here are some other great shots he took.
 Some backstage photos from Dublin theater back in the day.
 Found at www.news4.ie